 The Gnome Zinc Project, owned 100% by AsiaBaseMetals Inc., located in the province of British Columbia, Canada, encompasses approximately 5,044 hectares (11 mineral claims) in the heart of the area that is home to Canada's Zinc deposits and Zinc exploration, within the southernmost part (Kechika Trough) of the regionally extensive Paleozoic Selwyn Basin, one of the most prolific sedimentary basins in the world for the occurrence of SEDEX zinc-lead silver and stratiform barite deposits.
 The property is in the same geological belt, NE of Williston Lake, as the well-known Cirque, Akie, Elf and other occurrences in the Kechika trough geological belt discovered in the heyday of northern B.C., Canada, Pb-An-Ag exploration (late 1970's and early 1980's).
-The Gnome project is 70 km SE along trend from Cirque and 46 km SE along trend from Akie.
+The Gnome project is 70 km SE along trend from Cirque and 46 km SE of the Akie Property.

 Significant Zinc properties in the Gnome Property area: